What is the first thing that comes to your mind when we mention Medieval times?

 $2,675,602

-During the interval between their show's third and fourth seasons, all six members collaborated to write the script for "Monty Python and the Holy Grail."
+Between the third and fourth seasons of their iconic series, all six members joined forces to craft the script for "Monty Python and the Holy Grail."

-The resulting film has become a legendary comedy, often regarded as one of the best ever made.
-It follows King Arthur as he travels across medieval England in search of knights for his legendary round table.
+The film soon achieved legendary status and is celebrated as one of the greatest comedies ever made.
+The story follows King Arthur as he journeys through medieval England in search of noble knights for his fabled round table.

-Arthur assembles an eclectic team, including Sir Lancelot the Brave, Sir Galahad the Pure, Sir Belvedere the Wise, and Sir Robin, who is not quite as brave as Lancelot, along with their loyal squires and minstrels.
+Arthur’s company is both diverse and amusing, including Sir Lancelot the Brave, Sir Galahad the Pure, Sir Belvedere the Wise, and the not-so-fearless Sir Robin, accompanied by loyal squires and tuneful minstrels.

 Recommended: